manialib/formatting/README.md

 ## Work in progress

 This is a work in progress.
-Don't except stability, backwards compatibility, or anything like this until 4.0 is release.
-If you want to work with this, feel free to open an issue to ask for a release.
+Don't except stability, backwards compatibility, or anything like.
+If this is a problem for your, feel free to open an issue and we'll try to help.

 ## Features